Ethiopia specialist Ben reflect on his experience travelling to the Omo Valley

 Share article on

-Ethiopia specialists Peter and Ben reflect on their experiences of travelling to the Omo Valley, a beautiful part of Southern Ethiopia and home to fascinating tribes.
+Our Ethiopia specialist Ben reflects on his experience travelling to the Omo Valley, a beautiful part of Southern Ethiopia and home to fascinating tribes.
 Whilst there are undoubted challenges of travelling to this part of the country, when done correctly it is an incredibly rewarding addition to time in the North or a fascinating trip in its own right.

-Peter reflected on last year’s visit to the Omo by saying: “In stark contrast to the dry and dusty highlands of Northern Ethiopia, the South of the country, and the Omo Valley in particular is an area of lush, verdant valleys, perennial rivers and the lakes of Africa’s Great Rift Valley.
-The attraction for visiting the area is undoubtedly the chance to see some of the tribes of the Omo Valley, numbering some two-dozen in total, spread from the area around the small town of Konso all the way down to the border with Kenya where the Omo River flows in to Lake Turkana."
+Ben reflected on his visit to the Omo Vallet by saying: “In stark contrast to the dry and dusty highlands of Northern Ethiopia, the South of the country, and the Omo Valley in particular is an area of lush, verdant valleys, perennial rivers and the lakes of Africa’s Great Rift Valley.
+The main attraction for visiting the area is undoubtedly the chance to see some of the tribes of the Omo Valley which are spread from the area around the small town of Konso all the way down to the border with Kenya where the Omo River flows into Lake Turkana."

-Pete continued, "Many of the tribes of the area remain incredibly secretive, choosing to move away from the expanding network of roads and smaller towns in to the deep bush to avoid contact with the outside world, whilst others openly tout their unique position to visitors looking to get an insight in to their fascinating way of life”.
+Some of the tribes in the area remain incredibly secretive, choosing to move away from the expanding network of roads and smaller towns into the deep bush to avoid contact with the outside world, and it is important these tribes are allowed to do just that, whilst others openly tout their unique position to visitors looking to get an insight into their fascinating way of life”.

 By working with a hand-selected and vetted group of guides whom we have travelled with ourselves, we aim to give our guests the most authentic experience possible of the Omo Valley, including visits to the following tribes: